The Best Chicken and Cheese Enchilada Recipe

 - Heat about 2 tablespoons of oil in a frying pan to cook the corn tortillas.

-- When the oil is hot, use tongs to dip the corn tortillas in the oil for a couple of seconds on each side to soften.
+- When the oil is hot, use tongs to dip the corn tortillas in the oil for a couple of seconds on each side to soften them.

 - To make the chicken enchiladas, lay the tortilla in an ungreased baking dish.